ItielMaN/rtl-guidelines/README.md

 To test for RTL layouts in Firefox, you can go to about:config and set `intl.uidirection` to `1`.
 The Firefox UI should immediately flip, but a restart may be required to take effect in some Firefox features and interactions.

-When testing with a left-to-right locale build, some text may be [displayed backwards](https://bugzilla.mozilla.org/show_bug.cgi?id=1576608#c15).
+When testing with a left-to-right locale build, you may see some oddities regarding text ordering due to the nature of displaying LTR text in RTL layout.

 This is not an issue when using an actual RTL build.

 #### How to spot RTL issues